Judith Butler: Bodies That Matter (1993)

-Bodies That Matter: On the Discursive Limits of "Sex" seeks to clear up readings and supposed misreadings of performativity that view the enactment of sex/gender as a daily choice.
-Butler emphasizes the role of repetition in performativity, making use of Derrida's theory of iterability, which is a form of citationality:

-Performativity cannot be understood outside of a process of iterability, a regularized and constrained repetition of norms.
+Bodies That Matter: On the Discursive Limits of Sex seeks to clear up readings and supposed misinterpretations of performativity that view the enactment of sex/gender as a daily choice.
+As such, Butler aims to answer questions of this vein that may have been raised from their previous work Gender Trouble.
+Butler emphasizes the role of repetition in performativity, making use of Derrida's theory of iterability, which is a form of citationality:Performativity cannot be understood outside of a process of iterability, a regularized and constrained repetition of norms.
 And this repetition is not performed by a subject; this repetition is what enables a subject and constitutes the temporal condition for the subject.
-This iterability implies that 'performance' is not a singular 'act' or event, but a ritualized production, a ritual reiterated under and through constraint, under and through the force of prohibition and taboo, with the threat of ostracism and even death controlling and compelling the shape of the production, but not, I will insist, determining it fully in advance.
+This iterability implies that 'performance' is not a singular 'act' or event, but a ritualized production, a ritual reiterated under and through constraint, under and through the force of prohibition and taboo, with the threat of ostracism and even death controlling and compelling the shape of the production, but not, I will insist, determining it fully in advance.Butler also explores how gender can be understood not only as a performance, but also as a "constitutive constraint", or constructed character.
+They ask how this conceptualization of an individual's gender contributes to notions of bodily intelligibility, or comprehension, by other individuals.
+Butler continues to discuss bodily intelligibility by means of sex as a "materialized" entity, upon which cultural, collective ideals of gender can be built.
+From this angle, Butler interrogates value conscription upon various bodies as determined theories and practices of heterosexual predominance.
+If gender consists of the social meanings that sex assumes, then sex does not accrue social meanings as additive properties but, rather, is replaced by the social meanings it takes on; sex is relinquished in the course of that assumption, and gender emerges, not as a term in a continued relationship of opposition to sex, but as the term which absorbs and displaces "sex," the mark of its full substantiation into gender or what, from a materialist point of view, might constitute a full de-substantiation.While continuing to draw upon sources such as those of Plato, Irigaray, Lacan, and Freud (as they did for Gender Trouble), Butler also draws upon pieces of documentary film and literature for Bodies That Matter.
+Such pieces include the film Paris is Burning, short stories by Willa Cather, and the novel Passing by Nella Larsen.